IoT-Dude/iot-dude.github.io/_posts/2023-06-12-concerning-json-dataformatting.md

 ## Concerning JSON - Data formatting, Serialization and Unserialization
 JSON (JavaScript Object Notation) is a way of formatting data so that it can be shared between different computer systems.
-The idea is that you might have a data structure in one application, and you want to be able to send that data structure to another application.
+The idea is that you might have a data structure in one application and you want to be able to send that data structure to another application.
 <br>
 <br>
 In order to send a data structure to another application, three things are needed:
 1. a common format that both applications understand (like JSON)
-2. a way to take an in-memory data structure on the source machine and convert it to that format---this is called "serialization"
+2. a way to take an in-memory data structure on the source machine and convert it to that format - this is called "serialization"
 3. a way to change the "serialized" data back into an in-memory data structure on the target machine.

 Python has a library called `json` that does the work in 2 and 3 for us.
 The json library has two important functions: